ninoman/laravel-sortable/README.md

 Also you can use `sortedDesc` scope, which how you have guessed will order models in descending order.

-##### There are some shorthands for you too.
+##### Methods
+Be sure this methods will make your life easier.

-If you have two models and want to swap them:
+If you have two models and want to swap them use `swapSort` method:
 ```php
 MyModel::swapSort($modelOne, $modelTwo);
 ```

-If you want to manipulate your one model's sorting you can use those methods:
+In order to manipulate your one model's sorting you can use those methods:
 ```php
 $myModel->moveSortIndexDown();
 $myModel->moveSortIndexUp();